mhmd-azeez/c-ffi/README.md

 # C FFI
 This repository shows a couple of simple example of how you write bindings for C libraries in different languages.

-## SQLITE
+## SQLite
-This shows how you can wrap Sqlite's C library and use it in your favorite programming language.
+This shows how you can wrap SQLite's C library and use it in your favorite programming language.
 The [sqlite/sqlite](./sqlite/sqlite) folder is downloaded from: https://www.sqlite.org/download.html

 ## HWND (aka Window Handle)